Grislow/KnowledgeBase/domains/it/python/old/python3.md

 On MacOS and Linux the path seperator is a single forward-slash `/user/folder/somefile.csv`

 Use the `with` keyword when working with files - this ensures they are closed and is more succinct then `try-finally` blocks
+* the `with` statement is also called a `Context Manager`
 * if not using the `with` keyword make sure to close files with the `file.close()` method
 * garbage collection will eventually close the object, but when exactly depends on the Python implementation

 ``` python
 productList = open('products/product.csv', mode='r')